 20. Omu Resort

 Omu Resort is also a recreational centre located in Lagos.
-This park has a number of fun activities for visitors to engage in.
+This park has several fun activities for visitors to engage in.
 I had a pretty good time when I visited a few years back, however, the place looked unfinished.
 I wouldn’t normally have an issue with this but the park keeps adding activities to its space.
 This isn’t necessarily a bad thing but I would prefer that they put finishing touches to the facilities they already have before including more.

 Also, Omu Resort has a zoo on-premises.
 These days, I feel very conflicted about visiting zoos, so I thought to mention this here, in case you have reservations about visiting as well.